ZeitOnline/vivi/core/src/zeit/ghost/README.txt

 [u'4schanzentournee-abgesang']

-When we checkin now, a ghost will poulate the workingcopy:
+When we checkin now, a ghost will populate the workingcopy:

 >>> manager = ICheckinManager(checked_out)